 The Price of Justice tells the story of how two Pittsburgh lawyers spent close to a decade and a half bringing Don Blankenship, head of Massey Energy, to justice.
-From the backwoods courtrooms of West Virginia Bruce Stanley and Dave Fawcett pursued their case all the way to the U.S. Supreme Court, and to a dramatic decision declaring that the wealthy and powerful are not entitled to purchase their own brand of law.
-My sources tell me that within a few weeks Blankenship may be criminally indicted.
-If that happens, The Price of Justice reads like a novel by Zola, but this is modern-day America.
+From the backwoods courtrooms of West Virginia Bruce Stanley and Dave Fawcett pursued their case all the way to the U.S. Supreme Court.
+It's a dramatic story that includes environmental outrages and the destruction of a steel company, all in the name of profit.
+The Price of Justice reads like a novel by Zola, but this is modern-day America.

 Praise for The Price of Justice